Embedded subscriber sign up forms are a tool used for converting new readers into subscribers of your email list.

 The profile view includes subscriber data on location, device and browser.
 You can also learn what kind of content interests the subscriber by viewing persona, topics and tags.

 All of this data is available in the CSV when you export.
-It will be automatically added to your ESP when a reader converts on locked content and you’ve integrated Klaviyo or MailChimp with Matcha.
+If you've integrated Klaviyo or MailChimp with Matcha, it will automatically send to your mailing list when a subscriber converts.